dart-code-checker/dart-code-metrics/doc/rules/avoid-returning-widgets.md

         ignored-names:
           - testFunction
         ignored-annotations:
-          - FunctionalWidget
+          - allowedAnnotation
 ```

-will ignore all functions named `testFunction` and all functions having `FunctionalWidget` annotation.
+will ignore all functions named `testFunction` and all functions having `allowedAnnotation` annotation.

 ### Example